stallberg/WeListen/README.md

 # Running the application with Docker
 The application is fully containerized with Docker.
 Run `docker-compose up -d --build` to build and run the entire application based on the docker-compose.yaml configuration.
-Currently, docker is configured and used only for cloud deployment and not for local development.
+Currently, docker is configured and used only for cloud deployment with Jenkins, and not for local development.